isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 language, because control flow doesn't directly produce a value.
 Agda has no support for common constructions like `for` or `while` loops, and while it does support `if..then..else` its prevalence is very subdued.
-In Agda, we have much better tools for branching, as we will see soon in @sec:patterns.
+In Agda, we have much better tools for branching, as we will soon see.

 This ascetic expression dedication precludes many other features that you might think be ubiquitous in programming languages.
 The most substantial of these